Save on Solar Panel Install: Incentives and Tax Credits

 Federal Tax Credit

 The Residential Renewable Energy Tax Credit is equal to 30 percent of the cost to purchase and install a solar electric system, with no upper limit on the amount.
-This generous federal tax credit extends to cover the following: complete solar energy packages for new or existing construction, expansion of solar energy systems, and purchase of emergency battery backup which includes a minimum of one solar panel.
-It may be applied to commercial property or to a house, an RV, or a boat which is either a primary or a secondary residence, for an installation completed from January 1, 2006 until December 31, 2016.
+This generous federal tax credit covers the following: complete solar energy packages for new or existing construction, expansion of solar energy systems, solar water heating,and purchase of emergency battery backup which includes a minimum of one solar panel.
+The credit has been extended until December 31, 2021.

 Sales Tax Incentive